dotnet/docs/docs/orleans/deployment/deploy-to-azure-app-service.md

   - **Shop inventory**: Explore purchasable products and add them to your cart.
   - **Cart**: View a summary of all the items in your cart, and manage these items; either removing or changing the quantity of each item.

-With an understanding of the app and its features, you will then learn how to deploy the app to Azure App Service.
+With an understanding of the app and its features, you will then learn how to deploy the app to Azure App Service using GitHub Actions, the .NET and Azure CLIs, and Azure Bicep.
 Additionally, you'll learn how to configure the virtual network for the app within Azure.

 In this tutorial, you learn how to: